laokz/klpmake/README.en.md

 ```
 Source-tree-root is the root directory of source code.
 Debuginfo-tree-root is the root directory which contains debuginfo files, such as vmlinux, *.ko.debug.

+Suggest running klpmake step by step, after each step you can check and verify the result, add hook etc. See tool usage.

 ### Genarated Files

 - livepatch.c		livepatch main source